akvorado/akvorado/console/data/docs/02-configuration.md

   connection should be kept

-If you are not interested in AS paths and communities, disabling them will decrease the memory usage of *Akvorado*.
+If you are not interested in AS paths and communities, disabling them will decrease the memory usage of *Akvorado*, as well as the disk space used in ClickHouse.

 *Akvorado* supports receiving the AdjRIB-in, with or without filtering.
 It may also work with a LocRIB.